 Many of the hotels have really great swimming pools- we recommend the Westin for it’s great indoor/outdoor pool, and it’s fantastic location on the Whistler Village side.
 The truth is, even if you aren’t mountain biking (or skiing), Whistler village is a really fun place to be!

 Vancouver island has a lot to offer, and is a favorite destination for our family.
-You can get there by taking the (American) Anacortes to Sidney Ferry, or the (Canadian) Tsawwassen to Schwarz Bay Ferry, though you’ll need a car or transport to get to Victoria.
+You can get there by taking the Coho Ferry from Port Angeles to Victoria, the Clipper from Seattle to Victoria, or head up to Vancouver, and take the Tsawwassen to Schwarz Bay Ferry (but you’ll need a car or transport to get to Victoria).
 While there, stay at the Fairmont Empress– you won’t regret it.
 It’s easily the most beautiful hotel in the area, perhaps even the most beautiful building, and has tons of great amenities (including a kid’s afternoon tea, an indoor pool and more).

 While in Victoria, be sure to check out the famous Butchart Gardens, and we also love the Butterfly Museum.
 Right in town, you’ll love Minature World, the Bug Zoo, and wandering around Chinatown.
 Actually, much of Victoria is perfect for exploring and just taking in the sights.
 You can also do a great little harbor tour, or head out for whale watching Victoria.

 While many head up to Tofino for the surfing, those of us with younger kids will MUCH prefer the calm and shallow waters of Parksville.
 Take the Tsawwassen-Duke Point (Nanaimo) ferry then just a short drive up to Parksille.
 While there, we recommend the Parksville Beach Club Resort– an easy choice because it’s right on the beach and has luxurious, family-sized rooms (full kitchens in the suites!